TERMS & CONDITIONS

 Golden Mask Metal Detectors Limited offer a one-year warranty for all the electronics within the detector and a one-year warranty for the battery charger and search coil.

 The warranty does NOT cover any physical damage, caused by the user, no matter if by accident or unintentionally, that could be avoided by normal usage.
 We do not cover batteries.
+Please do not upgrade your batteries without first speaking to the office.

 In the case of a warranty claim, prior to taking any other action, please contact MDO by email detailing the problem.
 We will email you back within 24 hours with specific instructions.
 Please include your contact telephone details as a member of staff may wish to contact you personally to rectify the problem.
 Please do not rely on social media sites.

-If MDO believe the machine has a genuine fault, you will be advised to make a short video showing the defect and then send it to us.
-You will then be asked to return the machine to the address below, once received the machine with go through a basic test for twenty-four hours, if this resolves the issue the machine will be returned, however, should the machine have a serious defect then it will be returned to GMMDL Bulgaria for repair or replacement. (sometimes due to stock shortage you may be offered an upgrade FOC)
+If MDO believe the machine has a genuine fault, you will be advised to make a short video showing the defect and then send it to us at You will then be asked to return the machine to the address below, once received the machine with go through a basic test for twenty-four hours, if this resolves the issue the machine will be returned, however, should the machine have a serious defect then it will be returned to GMMDL Bulgaria for repair or replacement. (sometimes due to stock shortage you may be offered an upgrade FOC)

 1. The goods are not the ones you ordered.